-Sometimes, especially with older CD-ROM drives, the installer may fail to boot from a CD-ROM.
-The installer may also — even after booting successfully from CD-ROM — fail to recognize the CD-ROM or return errors while reading from it during the installation.
+Sometimes, especially with older drives, the installer may fail to boot from an optical disc.
+The installer may also — even after booting successfully from such disc — fail to recognize the disc or return errors while reading from it during the installation.

 There are many different possible causes for these problems.
 We can only list some common issues and provide general suggestions on how to deal with them.
 The rest is up to you.

 There are two very simple things that you should try first.

 If the disc does not boot, check that it was inserted correctly and that it is not dirty.